-I wasn’t high before I picked up the phone, but when she was like “Hi Stuart how are you?”
+I wasn’t high before I picked up the phone, but when she was like “Hi Stu how are you?”
 I immediately got extremely high, and not in a good way.
 Lmao.

 We talked for what seemed like hours.
 I swear it was at least 25-30 minutes.
 Not exaggerating.
 It was like the conversation was dragging on forever and ever and I got increasingly more paranoid the more we talked.

-I know it sounds ridiculous, but when you’re stoned you remember those times vividly even though your short term memory gets completely jacked.
+I know it sounds ridiculous, but when you’re stoned you remember those times vividly even though your short-term memory gets completely jacked.
 Kind of ironic in a way.